 In patients who are suffering from the single benign tumor are removed surgically.

-The prognosis is good for these patients; however half of them need to continue anti-hypertensive therapy for the rest of their lives.
+The prognosis of this condition is good for the patients, however, the majority of the patients need to continue anti-hypertensive therapy for the rest of their lives.

 • Deep tendon reflexes are lost.

-• Due to increase in blood pressure heart disease may occur.
+• Due to an increase in blood pressure heart disease may occur.

 • Congestive heart failure